 \subsection{CNN and Transformer Adaptive Selection Network}

-\cite{DecideNet} shows that: in the low crowd density regions, human would first locate the head and then count the number; while facing the high crowd density regions, they may reason about the number of people by estimating the degree of density.
+\cite{DecideNet} shows that: in the low crowd density regions, humans would first locate the head and then count the number; while facing the high crowd density regions, they may reason about the number of people by estimating the degree of density.
 To model the human different counting modes in sparse and dense regions, we design a CNN and Transformer Adaptive Selection Network for crowd counting which is presented in Figure \ref{fig:framework}.
 The Transformer estimation branch is responsible for the dense crowd regions, while the CNN estimation branch concentrates on predicting the sparse crowd regions.
 Note that Transformers require high computational costs.
 The cause of this challenge is the need to perform attention operations that have quadratic time and space complexity according to the context size \cite{Transformer_complex}.
-To reduce computational consumption, we employ a VGG 16 backbone to obtain lower-resolution feature representations which would be fed into Transformer estimation branch and CNN estimation branch, respectively.
+To reduce computational consumption, we employ a VGG 16 backbone to obtain lower-resolution feature representations which would be fed into the Transformer estimation branch and CNN estimation branch, respectively.
 Specifically, given the initial image $I \in \mathbb{R}^{3 \times W \times H}$, where $W$ and $H$ are the image width and height, a VGG-16 backbone generates the lower-resolution feature representations $F4 \in \mathbb{R}^{C \times \frac{W}{8} \times \frac{H}{8}}$, $F5 \in \mathbb{R}^{C \times \frac{W}{16} \times \frac{H}{16}}$.

-\\ \textbf{Transformer Estimation Branch: } The Transformer encoder adopt self-attention layer, which is able to connect all pairs of input positions to consider the global relations of current features.
+\\ \textbf{Transformer Estimation Branch: } The Transformer encoder adopts self-attention layers, which can connect all pairs of input positions to consider the global relations of current features.
 As a result, the Transformer encoder could understand the relationship of different regional semantics in the entire image, which is beneficial to perceive the regional density.
-It is suitable to use Transformer encoder to model human reasoning in the dense regions.
+It is suitable to use a Transformer encoder to model human reasoning in dense regions.

 To be specific, we only adopt the Transformer encoder with a regression decoder.
-As shown in Figure \ref{fig:Transformer_framework}, the proposed Transformer encoder consists of Multi-Head Attention (MHA), Layer Normalization (LN) and a feed forward network (FFN).
-Meanwhile, the residual connections is also employed.
-The ouput of Transformer encoder is calculated by:
+As shown in Figure \ref{fig:Transformer_framework}, the proposed Transformer encoder consists of Multi-Head Attention (MHA), Layer Normalization (LN), and a feed forward network (FFN).
+Meanwhile, the residual connection is also employed.
+The output of the Transformer encoder is calculated by:

 where $Z_{l}$ is the output of the $l_{th} \in {1,..., N}$ Transformer encoder, $N$ is the Transformer encoder number. $Z_{0}$ is the input of the first Transformer layer.
 To be specific, the Transformer encoder expects a sequence as input, hence we flatten the spatial dimensions of $F5 \in \mathbb{R}^{C \times \frac{W}{16} \times \frac{H}{16}}$ into one dimension, resulting in a $C \times \frac{WH}{256}$ feature $Z_{0}$.